Policies and Our Approach

 1.Recycle & Renewable:

-(1)Aim to switch all the PET bottles used globally for Suntory products to be made of recycled or plant-based material by 2030, achieving zero use of virgin petroleum-based materials.
+(1)Aim to switch all the PET bottles used globally for Suntory products to be made of recycled or bio-based material by 2030, achieving zero use of virgin petroleum-based materials.

 (2)Actively work and collaborate with government agencies, industry, environmental non-governmental and non-profit organizations for the measures necessary to develop an efficient recycling system based on the situation of each country where we do business.